multimediamike/improved-spoon/README.md

 ## Missing on Lost Island
 The Python script `missing-on-lost-island/extract-data-files.py` is able to disassemble the files stored inside the Data.dat file of the game [Missing on Lost Island](http://www.mobygames.com/game/missing-on-lost-island).

+## Duke Grabowski: Mighty Swashbuckler!
+The Python scripts in the `duke-grabowski/` directory help with translating subtitle files from the adventure game [Duke Grabowski: Mighty Swashbuckler](https://www.kickstarter.com/projects/venture-moon/duke-grabowski-mighty-swashbuckler-point-and-click).
+The subtitles in this game are stored in files with the extension LDT, e.g., INTRO_TEXT_EN.LDT contains the English text for the introductory video.
+These files are obfuscated with a key hardcoded in the program's code.
+This key is necessary for running these tools.

+Workflow:

+1. './ldt2json.py FILE.LDT "key-material" FILE.json': This command will de-obfuscate FILE.LDT using the specified key and dump the subtitles into FILE.json.
+2. Translate the strings inside of FILE.json.
+Each string is shown twice, once with the key 'original' for reference and once with the key 'translated', which will be used for the next step.
+3. './json2ldt.py FILE.json "key-material" NEW_FILE.LDT': This command will use the translated string in FILE.json and create a new subtitle file named NEW_FILE.LDT that can be read by the Duke Grabowski engine.

+When specifying the key to the various command lines, enclose it with quotes and be sure to escape any special characters.

+For basic testing, unpacking an LDT to a JSON file and immediately repacking it to a new LDT should produce a new LDT file that is bit-identical to the original LDT file.